-Nick M. Beermann is a Partner in the Seattle, Washington office of Jackson Lewis LLP.
+Nick M. Beermann is a Shareholder in the Seattle, Washington office of Jackson Lewis P.C.
 Mr. Beermann practices in all areas of employment and labor law with emphasis in employment contracting and dispute resolution, corporate governance and internal investigations, Sarbanes-Oxley compliance and litigation, trade secret and non-competition advice and litigation, discrimination and harassment advice and litigation, ERISA litigation, OSHA investigations and charge resolution, business entity disputes, WARN advice, wage and hour compliance and litigation, and union organizing advice and counsel.
 In 2008 and 2009 Mr. Beermann worked in-house for a multi-national financial corporation in Tokyo, Japan and regularly represents multi-national and foreign companies doing or seeking to do business in the U.S. Mr. Beermann also has a background in healthcare, business and corporate law and has represented a number of healthcare entities in transactional and litigation contexts, including with regard to the False Claims Act, the Anti-Kickback Act, Medicare fraud and Stark Law concerns.

 As part of his practice, Mr. Beermann is a member of the Corporate Governance and Internal Investigations practice group as well as the Workplace Privacy Practice.
 Mr. Beermann's work includes counseling companies about compliance with HIPAA's privacy and security regulations; drafting and maintaining HIPAA-compliant policies and business associate agreements; advising clients on data privacy and security mandates at the state and federal level; advising clients about and drafting social media and electronic communication policies; training clients in the areas of employee privacy under state and federal laws; and prosecuting and obtaining injunctive relief on behalf of clients whose employees have appropriated company trade secrets.